 With the new computerized CNC machines, he has become an operator and doesn’t feel he’s nearly the hand-crafting, highly-skilled, metalworker he once was on a day-to-day basis.

 Productivity is higher along with nearly eliminating mistakes on orders, using the newer computerized system.
 The company has increased their margin and sales have increased with the shorter turnaround as well.
-Joe’s job is easier on Joe, he realizes.
+Joe’s job is easier for Joe, he realizes.

 When asked, Joe just doesn’t see it.
 If anything, he thinks his work is less creative than ever.